-- c. demonstrates knowledge of the role of background knowledge in text comprehension and knowledge of strategies for planning concrete experiences and activities and for developing a content-rich, text-rich classroom environment that supports text comprehension through the development of academic background knowledge - d. demonstrates understanding of how daily teacher read-alouds of a range of text types and genres support development of text comprehension - e. demonstrates understanding of the role of academic conversations in comprehension development and applies knowledge of strategies for planning and facilitating purposeful academic conversations focused on the meaning and content of texts - f. demonstrates understanding of the role of asking a range of cognitively complex questions about a text - applies knowledge of strategies for scaffolding and extending students' discussions of text content, their responses to a text, and their purposeful engagement in group reading activities - h. applies knowledge of strategies for using instruction in listening comprehension to support the development of emerging reading comprehension skills and strategies - applies knowledge of quantitative tools and measures for evaluating text complexity - j. applies knowledge of qualitative dimensions of complexity in texts (e.g., purpose, levels of meaning, clarity, background knowledge demands) - k. applies knowledge of reader variables (e.g., motivation, background knowledge, experiences) and task variables (e.g., purpose and complexity of the task) when matching reader to the text and task - I. applies knowledge of text complexity in the selection of texts that are appropriate for supporting student learning goals - applies knowledge of assessments of factors that affect listening and reading comprehension and strategies for applying the results to plan appropriate comprehension instruction and interventions
+- c. demonstrates knowledge of the role of background knowledge in text comprehension and strategies for planning a content-rich, text-rich classroom environment and for promoting independent reading of a wide range of text types and genres to support text comprehension through the development of academic background knowledge - d. demonstrates understanding of how daily teacher read-alouds of a range of text types and genres support development of text comprehension - e. demonstrates understanding of the role of academic conversations in comprehension development and applies knowledge of strategies for planning and facilitating purposeful academic conversations focused on the meaning and content of texts - f. demonstrates understanding of the role of asking a range of cognitively complex questions that require students to respond by using text-based evidence - g. applies knowledge of strategies for scaffolding and extending students' discussions of text content, their responses to a text, and their purposeful engagement in group reading activities - h. applies knowledge of strategies for using instruction in listening comprehension to support the development of emerging reading comprehension skills and strategies - i. applies knowledge of quantitative tools and measures for evaluating text complexity - j. applies knowledge of qualitative dimensions of complexity in texts (e.g., purpose, levels of meaning, clarity, background knowledge demands) - k. applies knowledge of reader variables (e.g., motivation, background knowledge, experiences) and task variables (e.g., purpose and complexity of the task) when matching reader to the text and task - I. applies knowledge of text complexity in the selection of texts that are appropriate for supporting student learning goals - m. applies knowledge of assessments of factors that affect listening and reading comprehension and strategies for applying the results to plan appropriate comprehension instruction and interventions